 One major cause of roof damage, no matter what the season it may be, are the leaves and tree branches accumulating on the roof.
 Trim the nearby trees and make sure that their branches are enough to cause havoc on your roof.

 A damaged insulation system during the winter season can cause your energy bills to skyrocket.
 Aside from that, it can also cause mold growth inside your home, which will lead to water penetration and home damage eventually.
 Make sure to have your insulation checked by a professional and have any damage fixed before the winter starts.
-You can also add insulation to your attic and crawlspace to save money on your heating expenses.
+You can also add insulation to your attic and crawlspace to save money on your heating expenses, especially if you’ve had a furnace installed recently.

 Snow can freeze on your roof and melts after some time.
 If there is a roof leak, water can infiltrate your roof resulting in higher energy bills and more serious roof problems.
 Proper flashing and caulking will help prevent roof leakage when the snow starts to melt.